ntap-johanneswagner/kompaktlivelab23/README.md

 ```

 Magical, right?
 By the way, the NetApp Trident CSI driver from this lab has a similar parameter called _limitVolumeSize_ that controls the maximum capacity of a PVC per Trident Backend.
 As we told you: sometimes there are multiple ways to achieve the same result.

+# :trident: Scenario 05 - Protect& Recover your application with Astra Control Center
+___
+**This time, no files are needed, all information are in the guide**

 # :trident: The End :trident: